-Check the Battery Test Indicator (if equipped).
-If a light or bright colored dot is visible in the indicator (if equipped), DO NOT jump-start the battery.

-If the indicator (if equipped) is dark or shows a green dot, proceed as follows:
+342 WHAT TO DO IN EMERGENCIES

-1. Wear eye protection and remove all metal jewelry such as watch bands or bracelets which might make an unintended electrical contact.

-2. Park the booster vehicle within cable reach but without letting the vehicles touch.
-Set the parking brake, place the automatic transmission in PARK and turn the ignition OFF on both vehicles.

-3. Turn OFF heater, radio and all unnecessary electrical loads.

-4. Connect one end of a jumper cable to the positive terminal of the booster battery.
+- 1. Wear eye protection and remove all metal jewelry such as watch bands or bracelets which might make an unintended electrical contact. - 2.
+Park the booster vehicle within cable reach but without letting the vehicles touch.
+Set the parking brake, place the automatic transmission in PARK and turn the ignition OFF on both vehicles. - 3.
+Turn OFF heater, radio and all unnecessary electrical loads. - 4.
+Connect one end of a jumper cable to the positive terminal of the booster battery.
 Connect the other end of the same cable to the positive terminal of the discharged battery.